 An applicator’s credential expires December 31 of every third year.
-Individuals will receive a renewal application and information approximately three months prior to the expiration of their credential.
+Individuals receive a renewal application and information approximately three months prior to the expiration of their credential.
 Renewal may be obtained by accumulation of seminar credits or by taking renewal examination(s).

 The renewal application fees are as follows:

-- Commercial application fee is $75.00
+- Commercial application fee is $75

-- Registered application fee is $45.00
+- Registered application fee is $45

-- Private application fee is $50.00
+- Private application fee is $50

-Renewal by examination:
+Renewal by Examination

 Once the renewal application is received, the applicator may take it and the appropriate fee with him or her to a paper-based exam site and take the tests that he or she needs.
-If the applicator chooses to attend a computer-based exam session, the applicator will need to mail the application with the appropriate fee (made payable to the “State of Michigan”) to: The Michigan Department of Agriculture and Rural Development, P.O.
+If the applicator chooses to attend a computer-based exam session, the applicator must mail the application with the appropriate fee (made payable to the “State of Michigan”) to: The Michigan Department of Agriculture and Rural Development, P.O.
 Box 30776, Lansing, Michigan 48909.

-Renewal by seminar credits:
+Renewal by Seminar Credits

-Seminar credits must be category-specific.
+Seminar credits must be category specific.
 At the end of the 3-year certification/registration period, if the applicator has earned the proper number of credits, he or she can renew his or her credentials without taking an exam(s).
 It is the pesticide applicator's responsibility to keep track of the number of credits earned during the 3-year certification/registration period.
 The applicator may choose to keep track of the number of credits earned by utilizing the Seminar Attendance Record (also lists credit requirements).